Borislav-K/dungeons/README.md

 * **SHIFT+1-9** to throw an item from the inventory
 * **F1-F9** to trade an item from the inventory to another player (both players must be at the same position)

 * Players are labeled with the numbers 1-9 on the map.
-Minions' level varies from level 1 to 5.
-Making unsuccessful attempts until learning how a level X minion works is part of the design :)
+Minions' level varies from 1 to 5.
+Making unsuccessful attempts until learning how a level X minion looks is part of the design :)